Dynamic-Capital/theprojectarchive/README.md

 ## Production build

-Create an optimized production build:
+Create an optimized production build and generate the static site in `/_static/`:

 ```bash
 npm run build